NanoComp/meep/doc/docs/Python_Tutorials/Cylindrical_Coordinates.md

 ```
 Both results have converged to at least three digits.
 The relative error at resolution 200 is 0.5%.
 The error is larger in this case due to the presence of the [discontinuous fields at the dielectric interface](../Subpixel_Smoothing.md).
 The mode has a $\omega$ of 0.208 and $Q$ of 1200.

 Finally, as reference, the same calculation can be set up in Cartesian coordinates as a 2d simulation.
-There is one major difference: the mode produced by a point source in 2d is actually the $\cos(m\phi)$ mode, *not* $\exp(im\phi)$, or equivalently it is the superposition of the $\pm m$ modes.
+The simulation script is in [examples/perturbation_theory_2d.py](https://github.com/NanoComp/meep/blob/master/python/examples/perturbation_theory_2d.py).
+There is one major difference in the 2d calculation: the mode produced by a point source in 2d is actually the $\cos(m\phi)$ mode, *not* $\exp(im\phi)$, or equivalently it is the superposition of the $\pm m$ modes.
 This means that computing the numerator integral does not involve just multiplying the field at a single point on the surface by $2\pi r$ &mdash; rather, it is the integral of $\cos^2(m\phi)$ which gives a factor of 1/2.
 (For non-circular shapes in 2d, the surface integral must be computed numerically.)
-The simulation script is in [examples/perturbation_theory_2d.py](https://github.com/NanoComp/meep/blob/master/python/examples/perturbation_theory_2d.py).
 The results are comparable to the cylindrical coordinate case (a 1d calculation) but the 2d simulation is much slower and less accurate at the same grid resolution.

 Scattering Cross Section of a Finite Dielectric Cylinder
 --------------------------------------------------------

 As an alternative to the "ring" sources of the previous examples, it is also possible to launch planewaves in cylindrical coordinates.
 This is demonstrated in this example which involves computing the scattering cross section of a finite-height dielectric cylinder.
-The results for the 2d simulation involving the cylindrical $(r,z)$ cell are validated by comparing to the same simulation in 3d Cartesian coordinates which tends to be much slower and less accurate at the same grid resolution.
+The results for the 2d simulation involving the cylindrical ($r$,$z$) cell are validated by comparing to the same simulation in 3d Cartesian ($x$,$y$,$z$) coordinates which tends to be much slower and less accurate at the same grid resolution.

 The calculation of the scattering cross section is described in [Tutorial/Basics/Mie Scattering of a Lossless Dielectric Sphere](Basics.md#mie-scattering-of-a-lossless-dielectric-sphere) which is modified for this example.
-A linearly-polarized planewave is normally incident on a $z$-oriented cylinder which is enclosed by a DFT flux box.
+A linearly-polarized ($x$) planewave is normally incident on a $z$-oriented cylinder which is enclosed by a DFT flux box.
 Expressed in cylindrical coordinates, an $x$-polarized planewave propagating in the $z$ direction is the sum of two circularly-polarized planewaves of opposite chirality:

 <center>
 $$ \hat{E}_x = \frac{1}{2} \left[e^{i\phi}(\hat{E}_\rho + i\hat{E}_\phi) + e^{-i\phi}(\hat{E}_\rho - i\hat{E}_\phi)\right] $$
 </center>

 In practice, this involves performing two separate simulations for $m=\pm 1$.
 The scattered power from each simulation is then simply summed since the cross term in the total Poynting flux cancels for the different $m$ values when integrated over the $\phi$ direction.
-However, only one of the two simulations is necessary: the scattered power is the same for $m=\pm 1$ due to the mirror symmetry of the structure.
+However, in the case of a material with isotropic permittivity, only one of the two simulations is necessary: the scattered power is the same for $m=\pm 1$ due to the mirror symmetry of the structure.
+A chiral material based on an anisotropic permittivity with principle axes not aligned with the coordinates axes breaks the mirror symmetry and thus would require two separate simulations.
 (Note that a linearly-polarized planewave is *not* $m=0$, which corresponds to a field pattern that is *invariant* under rotations similar to [TE<sub>01</sub>/TM<sub>01</sub> modes](https://en.wikipedia.org/wiki/Transverse_mode).
 A linear polarization is the superposition of left and right circularly-polarized waves ($m=\pm 1$) and is *not* rotationally invariant; it flips sign if it is rotated by 180°.)

 The simulation script is in [examples/cylinder_cross_section.py](https://github.com/NanoComp/meep/blob/master/python/examples/cylinder_cross_section.py).
 The notebook is [examples/cylinder_cross_section.ipynb](https://nbviewer.jupyter.org/github/NanoComp/meep/blob/master/python/examples/cylinder_cross_section.ipynb).